AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 ### Image {#image}

-An Image allows you to add an image to your channel.
+An Image lets you add an image to your channel.

 The image asset has three tabs namely **Image**, **Accessibility**, and **Sequence**: